SchoolRate/SchoolRate/README.md

 ## License

+Upon creating a SchoolRate account, you are consenting to adhere to both our License Agreement and the licenses associated with our third-party packages.

+The project operates under the Apache 2.0 License, a permissive license that permits the distribution of the software under specific terms and conditions.
+Read our License Agreement [here](LICENSE).

 ## Support Us
 Your support is valuable to us and helps us dedicate more time to enhancing and maintaining this repository.
 Here's how you can contribute: